 One of the most important benefits of PLM is the improved communications and organization between various departments of a business.
 Product lifecycle management also affords you the opportunity to manage and take control over your inventory of products.
 Not only can you market products faster and easier, you will also be able to provide superior customer support and find cost-efficient ways to develop, manufacture and deliver your items.
 This type of visibility allows greater vigilance of a product’s performance throughout an entire lifecycle, ensuring smart long-term decisions for future success.

 Laura O’Donnell writes smart content on behalf of the product developers at Pivot International.
-As an avid writer and learner, she loves to use her skills for engaging others in important topics in creative and effective ways.
+As an avid writer at AssignYourWriter, she loves to use her skills for engaging students in important topics in creative and effective ways.
 When she is not working, she loves meeting new people, traveling, and bringing her Pinterest dreams to life.
 Find her on LinkedIn.